-At 31 December 2018, substantially all of the Subsidiary's investments are held by the custodian, Citibank JSC.
+The Fund, through its investment in the Subsidiary, is exposed to the credit risk of the Subsidiary.
+At 31 December 2019 the Subsidiary's assets substantially consist of investments in private companies.
+At 31 December 2019, substantially all of the Subsidiary's investments were held by the custodian, AO Raiffeisenbank.
 Bankruptcy or insolvency of the custodian may cause the Subsidiary's rights with respect to the securities to be delayed or limited.
 The Investment Manager regularly monitors its risk by monitoring the credit quality of the custodian on a regular basis.
-The current credit rating of the custodian's parent entity is A+ as determined by Standard & Poor's.
+The current credit rating of the custodian is BBB- as determined by Fitch Ratings.